 - Click on Select

-On the App information page, click on Search the Enterprise App Catalog and search for the application you would like to deploy.
-Select the application from the search result.
-I have selected Notepad++.
+On the App Information page in the Intune Admin Center, click Search the Enterprise App Catalog and enter the name of the application you want to deploy.
+From the search results, select the desired application.

 You can see that all information is pre-populated on the App information page.
 Similarly, the information is pre-filled in the other tabs ( Program, Requirements, detection rules).
 You can update the information in these tabs if required.
 However, Microsoft recommends using the pre-populated fields containing specific commands and rules.